-- reference to past history and experience of entity - enquiry of management, including obtaining and reviewing supporting documentation concerning the entity's procedures relating to: - Identifying and complying with laws and regulations and whether they were aware of any instances of non-compliance; - Detection and response to risk of fraud and whether they were aware of any actual or suspected instances of fraud. - Assessment of the controls and processes that the entity has in place to mitigate risk.
+- reference to past history and experience of the Entity, - enquiry of management, including obtaining and reviewing supporting documentation concerning the Entity's procedures relating to: - -identifying and complying with laws and regulations and whether they were aware of any instances of non-compliance; - -detection and response to risk of fraud and whether they were aware of any actual or suspected instances of fraud. - assessment of the controls and processes that the Entity has in place to mitigate risk.

-Our assessments included the identification of the following potential areas of fraud:
+Our assessments included the identification of the following potential areas for fraud: